-You can also take special leave for special (family) events such as your marriage or the funeral of a family member, depending on what is set out in this respect in the client's collective labor agreement and/or employment conditions.
+You can also take special leave for special (family) events such as your marriage or the funeral of a family member, or if your partner gives birth (birth leave) depending on what is set out in this respect in the client's collective labor agreement and/or employment conditions.
 If you would like to take short-term leave or special leave, please notify us and the client as soon as possible.